SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The 1915 Panama Pacific Exposition was a celebration of the opening of the Panama Canal in 1914.
 This expo also turned into one of the most important events in the history of San Francisco.

 Before the 1906 earthquake, San Francisco showed some interest in hosting this large international event.
 However, after the earthquake hit, city officials knew the event was critical for the city.
-With millions of visitors expected, it was one of the best ways to showcase how far San Francisco had come after the devastating earthquake.

-The site only took four years to build.
-The buildings covered 635 acres of land in an area that is now the San Francisco Marina.
 It stretched all along the waterfront from Van Ness Street to Fort Point.
 In total, the buildings for the event housed more than 70,000 exhibits from around the world.

 The Panama Pacific Exposition opened on February 20, 1915.
 For 288 days, more than 19 million people from around the world visited San Francisco for the event.

 At the close of the event in December 1915, the buildings were scheduled for demolition.
-However, the city decided to keep one of the most beautiful buildings -- the Palace of Fine Arts.
+However, the city decided to keep one of the most beautiful buildings—the Palace of Fine Arts.

-Weeping Women at the Palace of Fine Arts
+Palace of Fine Arts Architecture Style

-When you walk around the Palace of Fine Arts, you will see many beautiful architecture and special art on the walls.
-The Palace was originally built in 1915 for the World’s Fair.
-They decided to have it here to show that San Francisco is alive and well after the 1906 earthquake.
+When you walk around the Palace of Fine Arts, you will see beautiful architecture and special art on the walls.
+During the World’s Fair, there were loads of stores and other temporary exhibits here.

-Because Mr. Maybeck wanted to show that, even though everything was recovering in San Francisco, and there was a major World’s Fair happening right here, we should still remember the past and what has been lost to time.
-So, these 4 women face inwards and weep for the times gone by and what has been lost.
+Because Mr. Maybeck wanted to show that, even though everything was recovering in San Francisco, and there was a major World’s Fair happening here, we should still remember the past and what has been lost to time.

-More on the Palace of Fine Arts
+What to Do at the Palace of Fine Arts

-To give you a sense of work that went into the building, here are just a few pictures from my last visit.
+To give you a sense of work that went into the building, here are just a few Palace of Fine Arts photos from my last visit.

 palace of fine artsA closer look at the columns and inside of the dome